 Veggie Noodles with Garlic Sauce

-- 2 tbsp olive oil see notes
+- 2 tablespoons olive oil see notes

-- 2 tbsp butter unsalted, see notes
+- 2 tablespoons butter unsalted, see notes

-- 3 cloves garlic minced or chopped
+- 3 cloves garlic minced

 - 2 zucchini